Click a Grill to Learn More

 These grills make use of a heating element that’s placed below a conductive grilling surface.
 These heating elements work through Joule heating.

-A major benefit these types of grills is that since there is no live fuel source like charcoal or gas, they typically produce very little smoke.
+A major benefit is that there is no live fuel source like charcoal or gas and they produce very little smoke.

-Keep in mind, falling debris like food that lands on the heating element can still produce smoke – granted, without the flare-ups.
+Keep in mind, falling debris like food that lands on the heating element can still produce smoke – only, without the flare-ups.

 Meaning these grills to be used both indoors and outdoors.